 For both sexes, a free testosterone, albumin level, and one or more other hormones, such as prolactin, oestradiol, and LH (luteinising hormone) may also be performed to help evaluate a patient’s existing balance of hormones.

-Currently, the SHBG test is not performed frequently or routinely.
 In many cases, doctors feel that the total testosterone provides sufficient information.
-SHBG is ordered primarily when the total testosterone results do not seem to be consistent with clinical signs, such as decreased sex drive in men or hirsutism in women.
+SHBG is ordered primarily when the total testosterone results do not seem to be consistent with clinical signs, such as infertility, decreased sex drive, and erectile dysfunction in men or infertility, irregular menstrual periods, and excess facial and body hair (hirsutism) in women.

 SHBG concentrations are normally high in children of both sexes.
 After puberty, SHBG levels decrease more rapidly in males than in females.
 Levels are normally stable in adults and then begin to increase in the elderly male at the same time that total testosterone levels begin to decrease.
 In postmenopausal women, SHBG, testosterone, and estrogen concentrations decrease as hormone production by the ovaries tapers off.